-JuMP.optimize! has finished, we need to understand why the optimizer stopped.
-This can be for a number of reasons.
-First, the solver might have found the optimal solution, or proved that the problem is infeasible.
-However, it might also have run into numerical difficulties, or terminated due to a setting such as a time limit.
+JuMP.optimize! has finished, we need to query what happened.
+The solve could terminate for a number of reasons.
+First, the solver might have found the optimal solution or proved that the problem is infeasible.
+However, it might also have run into numerical difficulties or terminated due to a setting such as a time limit.
 We can ask the solver why it stopped using the

 In this case,

 OPTIMAL, this mean that it has found the optimal solution.

 As the solver found an optimal solution, we expect the solution returned to be a primal-dual pair of feasible solutions with zero duality gap.
 We can verify the primal and dual status as follows to confirm this:

 julia> primal_status(model) FEASIBLE_POINT::ResultStatusCode = 1 julia> dual_status(model) FEASIBLE_POINT::ResultStatusCode = 1

 Note that the primal and dual status only inform that the primal and dual solutions are feasible and it is only because we verified that the termination status is

 OPTIMAL that we can conclude that they form an optimal solution.